FCap5/Employee_Summary/README.md

 # Employee_Summary

-## Figuring out the Assignment

-It was tricky for me initially to figure out what this asignment was asking me to do.
-I think one of my hiccups is that in class we have already begun to build out some of the functionality that was provided.
-As such, I was kind of anticipating that I would be building out a lot more of the functionaltiy for this assignment than we ended up needing to build.
-Once, I figured out what was actually going on, things went a lot faster.

 ## Start with what you know

-Inquirer is pretty easy for me.
-It's a lot like writing plain javascript, so I started with that.
-I was able to get a pretty basic build out of the prompts.
-However, I did end up having to go back and flesh it out as I got a better sense of what was going on.
+Of the Node packages we have worked with to date, Inquirer is the one I've had the most experience with, and therefore am pretty comfortable working with Inquirer.
+It reminds me of writing plain javascript.
+As such I started with Inquirer.
+I was able to get a pretty basic build out of the prompts without too many issues.
+However, I did end up having to go back and flesh it out as I got a better sense of the full scope of the assignment.

 ## Embracing the confusion

-My first thought was, why don't I just build this app all myself.
+My first thought when I looked at this assignment" was, why don't I just build this app all myself?"
 But, when I started down that road, I realized that I still had a lot of backend to bone up on before I could get that done in the timeline provided.
-So I went back to the code provided and tried to sift through it so I could get a sense of what I was actually supposed to be doing.
+So, I went back to the code provided and tried to sift through it to ensure I had a complete understanding of the requirements for this assignment.
 I think my big hiccup was forgetting about the functions you can add to a class.
 If I had remembered that earlier, this would have probably been easier for me to conceptualize.
 I was also a bit hung up on the the class functions.
-I was anticipating them to be so simple.

 ## Starting with Testing